 Cross is the Only Trailer to Offer True Reclining Seats

 The included dark gray seat cushion is soft, yet smooth so it is easy to wipe down.
 It’s also removable for washing if need be, but should be left out to air dry.
 For babies less than 12-months of age, Thule offers an infant sling and baby supporter for use in stroller or jogger modes.
+For a full review on the infant sling, check out our blog article.
+WE LOVE the baby sling!!

 The 5-point-harness in the Cross is very easy to adjust and buckle, and the strap pads stay put where they belong – protecting little necks.
 I’ve removed the pads on many trailers because they’re more of a pain than they’re worth, but in the Cross, the pads do their job without shifting around or getting in the way.